-The Board oversees and regularly reviews the performance and strategic direction of the Group.

-- Cross-brand specialist groups, such as AI Leads and the ESG Collective, facilitate collaboration and knowledge sharing, driving innovation. - A targeted M&A strategy addresses gaps in capabilities, with a recent emphasis on acquiring expertise in areas like AI. - Considered funding has been put in place to support the creation of second-line functions including Risk and Compliance and the Data Protection and Privacy Office.
+- · Group and brand level strategy is considered when developing the annual three-point plans to ensure strategic alignment and focus on sustainable growth. - The decentralised model is supported by control mechanisms and frameworks that set minimum standards across the Group, promoting consistency. - · The Board oversees and regularly reviews the performance and strategic direction of the Group. - Cross-brand specialist groups, such as AI Leads and the ESG Collective, facilitate collaboration and knowledge sharing, driving innovation. - A targeted M&A strategy addresses gaps in capabilities, with a recent emphasis on acquiring expertise in areas like Al. - Considered funding has been put in place to support the creation of second-line functions including Risk and Compliance and the Data Protection and Privacy Office.
 These functions have been set up with the remit to provide a layer of assurance and a scalable control framework, without stifling the entrepreneurial spirit of the brands.